 We aim to save you up to 100% on your electricity bill, your solar design will tell you if this is possible.

-When combined with a 'time of use' tariff and battery storage, it may even be possible to turn your electricity bill negative - depending on how much you can generate, export and the time of use tariff rates.
+When combined with a 'time of use' tariff and battery storage, it may be possible to significantly reduce or eliminate your electricity bill - depending on how much you can generate, export and the time of use tariff rates. (excluding the standing charge).